bprzybys-nc/ce-demo/ce-presenter-script.md

 ### Key Points to Cover

 1. **Top diagram walkthrough** (30s)
-   - CLAUDE.md → Global rules (dark blue) - "Your project's constitution"
+   - CLAUDE.md → Global rules (dark gray) - "Your project's constitution"
-   - INITIAL.md → Feature request (bright blue) - "What you want to build"
+   - INITIAL.md → Feature request (blue) - "What you want to build"
    - PRPs → Implementation blueprints (green) - "How to build it"
-   - examples/ → Code patterns (red) - "What good looks like"
+   - examples/ → Code patterns (pink) - "What good looks like"
    - Flow to working implementation (gray)

 2. **Component table** (45s)